BielRoig/hfeb-guide/content/docs/matchup-spread/mono-black.md

 ### Survival vs Hermit Druid

 In Game 1, **Survival of the Fittest** is often the best plan.
 The reason is that Survival lets you play a more flexible game.
 You can tutor different creatures, adapt to the board, build a less fragile line, and not depend entirely on a single Hermit Druid activation.

 **Hermit Druid** can still be excellent, but its lines are often more complex and more exposed.
 Mono Black can interact in several ways:

-- removal on the creature;
-- edict effects;
+- removal & edict effects;
-- preemptive discard;
+- discard spells;
 - graveyard hate, especially **Withered Wretch**;
 - board pressure that shrinks your available time.

 The main problem is exactly **Withered Wretch**.
 It's a card that can make it very hard to rely on clean graveyard lines, because it threatens to remove the key pieces right when you try to assemble the combo.

-For this reason, when you have both options, you should often prefer Survival, except in cases where Hermit Druid has a very clean, fast window.

 ### When Hermit Druid Is the Right Plan